OutSystems/docs-odc/src/eap/building-apps/events/backend-events.md

 Considerations while using back-end events:

 * ODC stores a capacity of 10,000 back-end events.
 If the capacity exceeds, ODC raises an exception.
 You must capture the exception in an Exception Handler with the exception configured for All Exceptions.
 * ODC apps can simultaneously handle up to 100 back-end events per app container.
-ODC retires up to 10 times in case the delivery of a back-end event fails.
+ODC retries up to 10 times in case the delivery of a back-end event fails.
 * Back-end events support [basic input parameters](../data/data-types.md) except binary data, with a maximum of 2000 characters for Text parameters.
 * Back-end support payloads with sizes smaller than 10 KB.
 If the size exceeds, you must refactor to reduce the payload.